rweather/litton-tools/doc/devices.md

 The tools in this repository assume that Ob7 and Ob8 are group bits with Ob1 to Ob6 as device bits.
 This allows up to 12 devices;
 6 input devices and 6 output devices.

+## OPUS

+OPUS is known to use the following device identifiers:

+* $41 for selecting the printer
+* $48 for selecting the keyboard
+* $49 for selecting both the printer and the keyboard at the same time
+* $C0 to reset all devices